 If you want to get your estrogen balance back under control, you may have to make some changes to your environment.

 Try to avoid the xenoestrogens mentioned above, including chemicals, plastics, and synthetic hormones.

 Avoid plastic whenever possible (especially in the kitchen!) and switch to safer skincare and household products.
 The EWG Skin Deep database is a great resource for checking your products for chemicals that should be avoided.

-This supplement contains concentrated amounts of the compounds found in cruciferous vegetables.
+The supplement DIM, short for 3,3′-Diindolylmethan, contains concentrated amounts of the compounds found in cruciferous vegetables.
 It can support your liver’s detoxifying abilities so estrogen is successfully metabolized.
-Read more about DIM and how it can help with metabolizing estrogens.

-Eat more fiber, especially from vegetables.
+Eat more fiber, especially from fruits and vegetables.
 The body naturally eliminates excess estrogen with fiber.
 This is part of your overall digestion; you must be eliminating regularly to rid your body of excess estrogen.
-Learn more about how to eat more green vegetables.

 4. Fix your gut so you have more enzymes that metabolize estrogen

-5. Reduce body fat with a balanced diet and movement
+5. Reduce body fat with a clean eating diet and movement

 6. Manage stress

 Stress robs your body of the resources needed to produce favorable amounts of your sex hormones.

 When your body is prioritizing making cortisol due to high levels of stress, there isn’t enough pregnenolone left over to make progesterone, causing relative estrogen dominance.

 Stress can also suppress ovulation, further decreasing your chances of progesterone production.